tiredofit/docker-unit/README.md

 Once inside the container - there is a utility `unit-control` that will allow you to perform various configuration functions such as:

   - `show` Configuration
-  - `import` a file to configureation
+  - `import` a file to configureation - This will clear all configuration unless you use additional arguments (undocumented)
   - `edit` in place running configuration with editor such as `nano` (set via `$EDITOR`)
   - `test` if the control socket is able to be accessed
   - `clear` all the running configuration